Wittig reaction: Functional group tolerance

-The Wittig reagents generally tolerate carbonyl compounds containing several kinds of functional groups such as OH, OR, aromatic nitro, epoxide, and ester groups.
-Even C=O and nitrile groups can be present if conjugated with the ylide- these are the stabilised ylides mentioned above.
+The Wittig reagents generally tolerate carbonyl compounds containing several kinds of functional groups such as OH, OR, nitroarenes, epoxides, and sometimes esters and amides.
+Even ketone, aldehyde, and nitrile groups can be present if conjugated with the ylide — these are the stabilised ylides mentioned above.
 Bis-ylides (containing two P=C bonds) have also been made and used successfully.
 There can be a problem with sterically hindered ketones, where the reaction may be slow and give poor yields, particularly with stabilized ylides, and in such cases the Horner–Wadsworth–Emmons (HWE) reaction (using phosphonate esters) is preferred.
 Another reported limitation is the often labile nature of aldehydes, which can oxidize, polymerize or decompose.
 In a so-called tandem oxidation-Wittig process the aldehyde is formed in situ by oxidation of the corresponding alcohol.

 Stereochemistry

-One limitation relates to the stereochemistry of the product.
-With simple ylides, the product is usually mainly the Z-isomer, although a lesser amount of the E-isomer is often formed also – this is particularly true when ketones are used.
+For the reaction with aldehydes, the double bond geometry is readily predicted based on the nature of the ylide.
+With unstabilised ylides (R3 = alkyl) this results in (Z)-alkene product with moderate to high selectivity.
 If the reaction is performed in dimethylformamide in the presence of lithium iodide or sodium iodide, the product is almost exclusively the Z-isomer.
-If the E-isomer is the desired product, the Schlosser modification may be used.
-With stabilised ylides the product is mainly the E-isomer, and this same isomer is also usual with the HWE reaction.
+With stabilized ylides (R3 = ester or ketone), the (E)-alkene is formed with high selectivity.
+The (E)/(Z) selectivity is often poor with semistabilized ylides (R3 = aryl).